Purdue-CSUSB/purdueusb.com/_wiki/searching-our-wiki.md

 Nothing's perfect.

 ### Bringing It All Together
 You can make your search as simple or as complex as you'd like.
-As an example, if I wanted to search for meta-articles I've authored in June, containing the mis-spelled phrase *crakato-uh*, I could type `category:meta +author:Zach +Bryant +date:June -crakatoa~1`.
+As an example, if I wanted to search for meta-articles I've authored in June, containing the mis-spelled phrase *crakatoa*, I could type `category:meta +author:Zach +Bryant +date:June -crakatoa~1`.
 Except at this time, my *only* article contains the phrase *krakatoa*.

 Thank you for coming to my TED talk.